Graduate Students

 Advisor: Lisa Shin, PhD

-Area of study: Cognitive Neuroscience
+Area of study: Clinical Neuroscience

 Background: Madelyn graduated from the University of Michigan in 2023 with a BS in Neuroscience and German.
 While at Michigan, she was a research assistant in the Duval Lab studying learning and memory for threat and reward using methods such as functional magnetic resonance imaging (fMRI) and skin conductance response (SCR) in individuals with anxiety and stress disorders.